storj/docs/app/(docs)/object-mount/user-guides/basic/page.md

 ### Advantages

-1. **Compatibility:** use a Object Mount Mount when extensively using Object Mount with a variety of operating systems, applications or when compatibility is a particular concern.
+1. **Compatibility:** use a Object Mount on FUSE when extensively using Object Mount with a variety of operating systems, applications or when compatibility is a particular concern.
 2. **Simple usage:** after a mount is set up, scripts only need to be changed to point at it, without any further changes to the workflow.
 No environment variables need to be set, and no Object Mount-wrapped shell has to be launched.
-3. **Greater admin control:** a centralised Object Mount Mount can be set up by an admin, without giving users any credentials.
+3. **Greater admin control:** a centralised Object Mount on FUSE can be set up by an admin, without giving users any credentials.
 This allows the admin to abstract away the concepts of object storage entirely from users.
 4. When launching the `cuno` binary is not possible (limited cases, e.g. an automation engine without the required features).

 ### Disadvantages

-1. You cannot use URI paths like "s3://bucket1/foo" directly when using a Object Mount mount.
+1. You cannot use URI paths like "s3://bucket1/foo" directly when using a Object Mount on FUSE.
 To convert such a path to be usable, you need to replace the URI prefix (`s3://`) with the path to your mount.

 ### Usage and options